How to Build a Daily Personal Journaling Habit

 What are the Benefits of a Daily Journal?

 During difficult times, journaling is a great way to reduce stress.
 Both a 1997 study and a 2005 study showed that writing about traumatic events resulted in physical and psychological health benefits.
-A 2002 University of Iowa study had similar findings, while also indicating that journaling focused on understanding the traumatic events produced better results.
+A 2002 University of Iowa study had similar findings, indicating that journaling focused on understanding the traumatic events made people see these events with an extra level of clarity.

 Set Aside Time Daily